serra-vp/PHP1-OOP-AddressBook-refactor/README.md

 ## Database

-The current address book application uses `mysql` you're task is to migrate it to PDO extension.
+The current address book application uses `mysql` you're task is to migrate it to MYSQLI or PDO extension.

 * sql.txt = Table and fields of the application.